micheletriaca/fast-sfdc/README.md

 ### Metadata Creation
 Straightforward metadata creation and deployment for apex classes, visualforce pages & components, triggers, aura bundles, LWC.

+### Destructive changesets
+Deleting metadata from your org is just easy as right-clicking on the metadata in the file explorer

 ### Metadata Patching

 `fast-sfdc` uses [sfdy](https://www.npmjs.com/package/sfdy) as the engine to deploy and retrieve metadata.
 Thanks to that, it supports a bunch of useful metadata patches (see [here](https://github.com/micheletriaca/sfdy#apply-standard-patches-to-metadata-after-retrieve))